0xgrey/CTF-Writeups/2021/redpwnCTF/web/cool/README.md

     )
 ```

+### Exploitation - Local

-Using my CVE Hunting setup, I ran the provided source code with a few [modifications](https://raw.githubusercontent.com/0xgrey/CTF-Writeups/main/2021/redpwnCTF/web/cool/app.py) to the code for simplicity.
+Using my CVE Hunting setup, I ran the provided source code with a few [modifications](https://raw.githubusercontent.com/0xgrey/CTF-Writeups/main/2021/redpwnCTF/web/cool/modified_app.py) to the code for simplicity.

+First, I added `db/db.sqlite3` to the app's directory to prevent runtime errors.
+Then, I ran the modified application on VSCode with debug mode enabled to view the SQL queries being executed.

+### Exploitation - Remote